equinor/fusion-react-components/packages/ag-grid-styles/README.md

 ## About

-The hook adds the theme ``alpine-fusion`` to your ag-grid instance without adding global stylesheet to the portal.
+The hook adds the theme `alpine-fusion` to your ag-grid instance without adding global stylesheet to the portal.
 It sets up the required variables and classnames for use in your component in a scoped naming scheme.

 You do not need any other styles from the ag-grid package or other fusion packages.

 ## Usage

-- Add the ``root`` item from the hook to set up required variables in your scope.

-- And set the theme name to ``ag-theme-alpine-fusion``
+- And set the theme name to `ag-theme-alpine-fusion`

 ```tsx
 import AgGridReact from '@ag-grid-community/core';